Magnusrn/Plugins/README.md

 ### One Click Aerial Fishing
 Molch Aerial fishing, will cut fish if you have a knife in your invent else drops fish.

+### One Click Amethyst
+Mines Amethyst and cuts into products.

 ### One Click Bloods
 Initially requires the map to be loaded as a normal player would else it can get stuck.
 Currently uses a rather inelegant method of using a chisel on the cluster of rocks to get nearer to the altar, very open to suggestions on how to solve this as walking programatically seems very aids.
 SWIM has used for approx 100h without any detection.